Webflow SaaS Templates for B2B Growth

 CMS Scalability

-Webflow's standard paid plans have varying CMS limits: the CMS plan supports 2,000 CMS items, the Business plan supports 10,000 (expandable) and the Basic plan supports 20,000 CMS items.
+Webflow’s standard paid plans have varying CMS limits: the CMS plan supports 2,000 CMS items, while the Business plan supports 10,000 CMS items by default, expandable (typically up to 20,000) with add-ons; the Basic plan includes no CMS items (no CMS functionality).

 Mitigation options include:

-- Upgrading to the Webflow Enterprise plan for customizable CMS limits beyond the standard 10,000-item ceiling
+- Upgrading to the Webflow Enterprise plan for customizable CMS limits beyond the standard caps

-- Deploying multiple Webflow projects under subdirectories using reverse proxy tools like Subfold or Cloudflare Workers to effectively multiply CMS capacity
+- Deploying multiple Webflow projects under subdirectories via reverse proxy tools like Subfold or Cloudflare Workers to multiply CMS capacity

 Governance Gaps